souarduino/robot_programming/README.md

 # Instructions for executing the code
 # Prerequisites
 This works under the assumption that ros2 humble version is installed.
 Additionally, this has only been set up and tested in Ros2-humble native environments.
 If you don't have the limo_robot repository on your device, you can clone it and build it by following the instructions provided here.
+I also ssume that you know how to start the simulated world and the navigation stack. am map has been generated for the navigation stack and is located in ```robot_programming/src/map```

 ```
 https://github.com/LCAS/limo_ros2/tree/humble
 ```